beefyfinance/beefy-v2/src/features/data/README.md

     [ ] Make sure TVL is properly computed (compare with current bêta)

+[ ] Apply decimals as soon as possible (in the API classes).
+We won't loose precision as we return bignumbers only

 BONUS:

 [ ] Currently, when the wallet is connected, Memory usage goes steadily up, It’d be ideal if we could prevent memory leaks from existing once this is over